globalizejs/globalize/README.md

 <p>
 Each culture can have several possible calendars.
 The calendar named "standard" is the default calendar used by that culture.
-You may change the calendar in use by setting the 'calendar' field.
+You may change the calendar in use by setting the "calendar" field.
 Take a look at the calendars defined by each culture by looking at the script or enumerating its calendars collection.
 <pre>
 // switch to a non-standard calendar